brucemack/brucemack.github.io/_posts/2025-09-01-one-way-north.md

 cold, reasonably dry) and low bugs.

-Another side-benefit of August on the LT is that you start directly in the midst of the northbound (NOBO) and soundbound (SOBO) Appalachian Trail hikers.
+Another side-benefit of August on the LT is that you start directly in the midst of the northbound (NOBO) and southbound (SOBO) Appalachian Trail thru-hikers.
 This provides access to trail expertise and camaraderie during the early days of your LT hike.
-I met some very nice AT hikers and they taught me a lot (esp: Yellow Shoes, Knots, Swede, Tee Time, 62, Chef, Early Bird, Tagless).
+I met some very nice AT hikers and they taught me a lot (esp: Yellow Shoes, Knots, Swede, Tee Time, 62, Chef, Earlybird, Tagless).

 By the time you pass Maine Junction north of Killington and the AT folks take a right towards New Hampshire you will be well trained.
 The LT crowd is much thinner, but I